Rui-Alexander-Sun/UCL-LaTeX-Essay-Template-APA7/README.md

 ## Feedback & Improvement

 As I am still learning about both $\LaTeX$ and Github, there may be a lot of errors and shortcomings in these files.
-If anything goes wrong or more features required, please report in "Issues" or [email me](mailto:r.sun.22@ucl.ac.uk) directly.
+If anything goes wrong or more features required, please report in `Issues` or [email me](mailto:r.sun.22@ucl.ac.uk) directly.